Why is SKILLcard closing its Fire Sprinkler Installer CRO Card Route?

-In order to qualify for a new blue SKILLcard for the Fire Sprinkler Installer occupation, you must demonstrate the appropriate qualifications.
-We have worked with BAFSA (British Automatic Fire Sprinkler Association) to provide a new recognised qualification, IQ Level 2 Certificate in Fire Sprinkler Installation (QCF).
+In order to qualify for a blue SKILLcard for the Fire Sprinkler Installer occupation, you must demonstrate the appropriate qualifications.
+We have worked with BAFSA (British Automatic Fire Sprinkler Association) to provide a new recognised qualification, Level 2 Certificate in Fire Sprinkler Installation.
 There are two routes to achieve this:

-- Full course - for individuals with less than 4 years experience
+- Full course - for individuals with less than four years experience

-- Experienced Worker Route - for individuals with verifiable 4 years or more experience
+- Experienced worker course - for individuals with verifiable four years or more experience

 There are a number of options for completing this qualification including day release and block release and this will take 9-12 months depending on learner experience.

-To achieve the IQ Level 2 Certificate in Fire Sprinkler Installation (QCF) the learner must achieve seven mandatory units:
+To achieve the Level 2 Certificate in Fire Sprinkler Installation the learner must achieve seven mandatory units: